Chang-Yu-Chang/ecoprospector/docs/source/content/mapping_file.rst

     :type: boolean
     :default: ``True``

-    Whether to generate a rich medium sampled from a a random distribution or a minimal media with only a single resource.
-Set True to allow rich medium.
+    Set ``True`` to generate a rich medium sampled from an uniform distribution.
+Set ``False`` to generate a minimal medium with only the first resource is supplied.

 .. confval:: monoculture